MicrosoftDocs/quantum-docs-pr/articles/quickstarts/qrng.md

  ## Creating a complete random number generator using Q# standalone executables

-Now that we have a Q# operation that generates random bits, we can use it to build a complete quantum random number generator using the standalone executables.
-The executable will run the operation or function marked with the `@EntryPoint()` attribute on a simulator, resource estimator, or submit it to Azure Quantum, depending on the project configuration and command-line options.
+Now that we have a Q# operation that generates random bits, we can use it to build a complete quantum random number generator.
+The executable will run the operation or function marked with the `@EntryPoint()` attribute on a simulator, resource estimator, depending on the project configuration and command-line options.

     ```
     namespace Qrng {